 Mike Ball’s Spoilsport is the perfect vessel for our liveaboard.
 It soon becomes home with comfortable cabins, delicious meals, and a spacious dive deck.
 Our cabins are easily accessible from the dive deck with a hot shower and air conditioning.
 Photographers have ample room for their camera equipment, the crew is always on hand to help, and gearing up is easy.

-Dwarf Minke Whales and their hero Dr. Alastair Birtles aboard Mike Ball
+Dwarf Minke Whales and Their Hero Dr. Alastair Birtles

 On board the Spoilsport to share his knowledge and study the Dwarf Minke Whales, Dr. Alastair Birtles’s approach to conservation is measured and genuine, his knowledge undeniable.
 Dr. Birtles only wants the best outcome for the marine animals he studies.
 Alastair also recognizes tourism’s value in supporting his conservation and research efforts.
 Responsible for the Code of Behaviour around many tourism and animal interactions, the protocols he has instigated make for an enjoyable experience, keeping both animals and humans safe.
 Through him, I have learned and broadened my understanding of conservation and my role in preserving and protecting the reefs and their inhabitants.

 Alastair later studied marine biology at James Cook University and is now based in Townsville.
-A forerunner in finding the delicate balance between sustainable tourism and conservation – whale sharks, sharks, whales, dolphins, turtles, and dugongs have all come under his protection.
+He is a forerunner in finding the delicate balance between sustainable tourism and conservation—whale sharks, sharks, whales, dolphins, turtles, and dugongs have all come under his protection.
 His considered approach has broadened my understanding of conservation and the importance of protecting our reefs and their inhabitants.
 The Minkes are incredibly lucky to have Dr. Birtles in their corner of the ocean.

 Interacting with Dwarf Minke Whales on the Great Barrier Reef